This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 The add-on does not work with a separate Pagination block (which can be added when the child “Post Template” block in a Query Loop type block is selected.

-GenerateBlocks Query Loop block pagination
+GenerateBlocks Query Loop (v1) block pagination

 Stackable Posts block pagination

 If you have Stackable Premium installed, the Stackable Posts block can have a Pagination block or a Load More Button block added (with the + icon at the bottom of the Posts block).
 Both of these blocks are incompatible with FacetWP.
 Use a Pager facet instead, which also has a Load More Pager type if needed.
+You can add it a Facet block, or by pasting its shortcode in a Shortcode block.

 Spectra Post Grid block pagination